 Willy, the Whale

 The River Thames whale, affectionately nicknamed Willy by Londoners, was a juvenile female northern bottlenose whale which was discovered swimming in the River Thames in central London on Friday 20 January 2006.

 Minke whales are the smallest of the great whales, growing to about 33ft (10m), and are usually found throughout the northern Atlantic and Pacific Oceans.

-Besides the Minke, other whales were found in the river before!
+Besides the Minke, other whales have been found in the river, and we imagine many more will make the trip to see the Big Smoke!
 Like the Cachalot (Sperm Whale), the northern bottlenose whale, a young Humpback Whale and a beluga whale.